MedakaRiceFish/Fintech_Hw_18/README.md

 ## Part Two: (see step 2 screenshot)

+- 1: Run ./puppeth.exe
+- 2: Choose network name
+- 3: Select option 2, "Configure New Genesis Block".
+A genesis block is the very first block in a blockchain.
+- 4: Select Option 1 "Create New Genesis From Scratch"
+- 5: Select Option 2 "Clique -- proof-of-authority".
+Proof of Authority is essentially a centralized method of producing the supply.
+- 6: Decide on block generation time (1 second in our case).
+A block generation time dictates the speed at which we want blocks to be mineable, and with bitcoin will adjust difficulty to ensure consistent block time.
-1: Run ./puppeth.exe 2: Choose network name 3: Select option 2, "Configure New Genesis Block" 4: Select Option 1 "Create New Genesis From Scratch" 5: Select Option 2 "Clique -- proof-of-authority" 6: Decide on block generation time (1 second in our case) 7: Fill out the sealer addresses (x2) with the addresses that were output from Step 1 (Node1 and Node2 Addresses) 8: Pre-fund at least one of the addresses from Step 1 9: Do not pre-compile addresses 10: Allow for randomly generated chainID Congrats, new Genesis block created
+- 7: Fill out the sealer addresses (x2) with the addresses that were output from Step 1 (Node1 and Node2 Addresses)
+- 8: Pre-fund at least one of the addresses from Step 1
+- 9: Do not pre-compile addresses
+- 10: Allow for randomly generated chainID.
+A ChainID is a unique identifier to in the signature that identifies this specific chain.

+Congrats, new Genesis block created

 ---